Davido

-In January 2016, Davido announced on Twitter he had signed a record deal with Sony Music and a few months later founded the record label Davido Music Worldwide, to which acts Dremo, Yonda and Peruzzi are currently signed.
-In July 2016, Davido signed a record deal with Sony's RCA Records.
-In October 2016, he released the 5-track EP Son of Mercy, which was supported by the singles "Gbagbe Oshi", "How Long" and "Coolest Kid in Africa".
-In April 2017, Davido re-negotiated his contract with Sony due to creative control issues, and later that year he released five singles including "If" and "Fall".
-"If" generated worldwide social media activity while "Fall" became the longest-charting Nigerian pop song in Billboard history.
-Davido released his second studio album A Good Time in November 2019.
-It was supported by the previously released singles "If", "Fall", "Assurance", "Blow My Mind" and "Risky".
+In January 2016, Davido announced on Twitter that he had signed a record deal with Sony Music and a few months later, he founded the record label Davido Music Worldwide, to which artists including Morravey and Logos Olori are currently signed.
+In July 2016, Davido signed a record deal with Sony's RCA Records and in October the same year, he released the five-track Extended Play (EP) Son of Mercy, which was supported by the singles "Gbagbe Oshi", "How Long" and "Coolest Kid in Africa".
+In April 2017, Davido re-negotiated his contract with Sony due to creative control issues and later that year, he released five singles including "If" and "Fall".
+"If" generated worldwide social-media activity while "Fall" became the longest-charting Nigerian pop song in Billboard history.
+In November 2019, Davido released his second studio album A Good Time, which was supported by the previously released singles "If", "Fall", "Assurance", "Blow My Mind" and "Risky".

-Davido was cited as one of the Top 100 most influential Africans by New African magazine in 2019.
-His third studio album A Better Time was released on November 13, 2020.
-In February 2021, he appeared on Time magazines Time 100 Next List.
-Davido is a cultural ambassador for Nigeria and a prominent voice of human rights on the African continent.
-He is one of the most followed African artists on both Instagram and Twitter.
+In 2019, New African magazine listed Davido as one of the 100 most-influential Africans.
+His third studio album, A Better Time, was released on November 13, 2020.
+In February 2021, Davido appeared on Time 100's Next List.
+He released Timeless, his fourth studio album, on March 31, 2023.
+Davido is a cultural ambassador for Nigeria and a prominent voice of human rights in Africa.
+He is also one of the most-followed African artists on Instagram and Twitter.

-Early life
+Early life and education

-David Adedeji Adeleke was born on 21 November 1992, in Atlanta, Georgia.
-His father Adedeji Adeleke is a business magnate and his mother Vero Adeleke was a university lecturer.
-Davido is the youngest of five siblings and his father's second-born son.
-He attended the British International School in Lagos, and at the age of 16, he moved back to the United States to study business administration at Oakwood University in Alabama.
+David Adedeji Adeleke was born on November 21, 1992, in Atlanta, Georgia, United States.
+His father Adedeji Adeleke (born 1957) is a business magnate from Nigeria, and his mother Vero Adeleke (1963–2003) was a university lecturer.
+Davido is the youngest of five siblings and his father's third-born son.
+He attended the British International School in Lagos, and at the age of 16, he returned to the U.S. to study business administration at Oakwood University.

-Davido bought musical equipment while at Oakwood and started making beats.
-He also worked with his cousins B-Red and Sina Rambo to form the music act KB International.
+While at Oakwood, Davido bought musical equipment and started making beats.
+He also formed the music act KB International with his cousins B-Red and Sina Rambo.
 Davido dropped out of Oakwood University to pursue music full-time and relocated to London, where he worked on his vocals.
-After returning to Nigeria in 2011, Davido paused his music career and agreed to honor his father by enrolling at Babcock University.
-In July 2015, he graduated from Babcock with a degree in music after his father paid the university to start a music department for an inaugural class of one student.
+After returning to Nigeria in 2011, Davido paused his music career and agreed to honor his father by enrolling at Babcock University, from which he graduated in July 2015, with a degree in music after his father paid the university to start a music department for an inaugural class of one student.